LTUC/amman-dotnet-401d2/Labs/Day13/README.md

     - What resources did you utilize for this assingment?

 ## Rubric
-- 2pts: Application runs without any errors
+- 2pts: All three MVC components are present (build off from prev assignments)
-- 3pts: Models created with Properites and input validation
+- 3pts: Models created with Properites
-- 2pts: Model Binding for in memory data persistance
+- 2pts Taghelpers are present and used properly
-- 2pts: correct MVC linked configuration
+- 2pts Intial Migration
 - 1pts: Readme included with answers to questions